How Many Mock Interviews Do You Need? Until They're Boring.

 Not the problems.
 The problems should stay hard.
 But when the cadence of the interview, from clarifying questions to approach to code to complexity analysis, starts to feel like a known quantity, you're close.
 When you think "okay, clarifying questions first, then I'll verbalize my approach, then I'll code and narrate" without thinking about it, you're there.

 The practice has to match the skill you're building.
-Anders Ericsson's research on deliberate practice is unambiguous: expertise comes from purposeful repetition with feedback, targeting specific weak points.
-Coverage in Frontiers in Psychology notes that passively watching mock interview recordings doesn't produce the same result as doing them.
-The feedback loop needs your own performance as the input.
-A session where you silently type a solution and check the answer doesn't count.
-A session where you explain your thinking out loud, get interrupted with questions, and receive feedback on your communication does.
+Ericsson, Krampe and Tesch-Romer's 1993 paper made the case that expertise comes from purposeful repetition with feedback aimed at specific weak points, not from passive exposure.
+The principle generalizes: a session where you silently type a solution and check the answer trains the wrong loop.
+A session where you explain your thinking out loud, get interrupted, and get feedback on your communication trains the one that matters.

 The Volume Problem With Traditional Mock Interviews